 In my paper works I explore transformations.
 The recent water colour paintings show me under the transformative influence of plant shadows.
 In the Melusine paintings I retell the transformation of a woman into a water creature.
-In my paintings after a shamanic ritual, I show how shamans incorporate other worldly figures in their rituals.
-I seek situations in which the body is merging in harmony with all that is around.
+In my paintings after shamanic rituals, I show how shamans incorporate other worldly figures in their rituals.
+I seek situations in which a human being is seen in larger connections of life.

 Shadows – Abruzzi, 2021